About The UAE

 - There are a total of 381 financial institutions in the UAE, and these include investment banks, wholesale banks, commercial banks and finance companies.

-- The UAE's Islamic banking sector is the third-largest globally, next to Saudi Arabia and Malaysia, and accounts for 20% of the country's total banking assets.
+- The UAE's Islamic banking sector is the third-largest globally, next to Saudi Arabia and Malaysia, and accounts for 22.8% of the market's total banking assets.

 - Residents may hold foreign and domestic currency accounts both domestically and overseas, whereby domestic currency accounts are freely convertible into foreign currency.

-- Non-residents may hold foreign and domestic currency accounts both domestically and overseas, whereby domestic currency accounts are freely convertible into foreign currency.
+- Non-residents may hold foreign and domestic currency savings accounts domestically, whereby domestic currency accounts are freely convertible into foreign currency.
 However, non-residents (excluding non-resident banks) may not hold foreign and domestic currency current accounts pursuant to UAE Central Bank Circular 14/93.

 - Interest is available on savings accounts, time deposit accounts and current accounts (upon approval by the Central Bank of the UAE).